What is clinical natural language processing?

 From the linguistics aspect, NLP tasks can be organized based on the type of linguistic information it aims to understand, including:

-phonology: focusing on understanding sounds, e.g., the automatic speech recognition task
+Phonology: focusing on understanding sounds, e.g., the automatic speech recognition task

-morphology: about how words are composed from atomic units, which can support tasks such as stemming
+Morphology: about how words are composed from atomic units, which can support tasks such as stemming

-lexicography: to understand words, e.g., part-of-speech tagging to determine if a word is a noun or a verb
+Lexicography: to understand words, e.g., part-of-speech tagging to determine if a word is a noun or a verb

-syntax: how words form a sentence (i.e., grammatical structures such as noun phrases), often involving the task of syntactic parsing
+Syntax: how words form a sentence (i.e., grammatical structures such as noun phrases), often involving the task of syntactic parsing

-pragmatics: about how context or word knowledge can be used to interpret meanings of texts, e.g., co-reference resolution
+Pragmatics: about how context or word knowledge can be used to interpret meanings of texts, e.g., co-reference resolution

 From the application aspect, common NLP tasks in the biomedical domain include:

-information retrieval (IR) – to search a text collection and find relevant documents to a user specified query, e.g., PubMed for searching biomedical articles;
+information retrieval (IR) – to search a text collection and find relevant documents to a user-specified query, e.g., PubMed for searching biomedical articles;

 text/document classification – to assign a document to one or more defined labels, e.g., if an email is spam or not;

 information extraction (IE) – to extract specific information of interest from a document, e.g., diseases mentioned in a patient report.
-Many clinical NLP systems currently target on the IE task.
-In addition to extract specific types of entities such as diseases (the NER task), contextual information around entities (e.g., negation, certainty, temporal information about a disease entity) is also needed, which can be tackled as a relation extraction task.
+Many clinical NLP systems currently target the IE task.
+In addition to extracting specific types of entities such as diseases (the NER task), contextual information around entities (e.g., negation, certainty, temporal information about a disease entity) is also needed, which can be tackled as a relation extraction task.
 Furthermore, recognized entities are often required mapping to concept codes in standard terminologies in the medical domain (e.g., diseases to ICD-10 CM codes), which is an entity linking or concept mapping task.

 advanced applications: those could include tasks such as language translation, text summarization, question answering, and conversational bots, which often build on other tasks such as IR and IE.

-What is the main purpose of NLP?
+What is the primary purpose of NLP?